MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpwspgetpeername.md

 ---

 ## -description
-The <b>LPWSPGetPeerName</b> function gets the address of the peer to which a socket is connected.
+The **LPWSPGetPeerName** function gets the address of the peer to which a socket is connected.

 ## -parameters